Respiratory Care

 The mission of the Respiratory Care program is to create a dynamic learning environment that educates its students to be compassionate, competent professionals that obtain the registered respiratory therapist credential.
 The program will facilitate critical thinking and independent learning as well as development of therapeutic skills to enable graduates to function effectively as part of the health care team.

-Goal 1: Demonstrate competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists.
+Goal 1: To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

 Goal 2: Function as an integral part of the health care team.